Shortcuts: Course notes • Coursework • Solutions • Exams • Official Syllabus • Blackboard

 The aim of this course unit is to teach you the mathematics required for the curriculum here in Manchester, but also to give you sufficient understanding that you will be able to apply it in your future careers, and to enable you to read relevant literature by yourself.
 For an overview of the syllabus and the practicalities of the unit, including the teaching staff, see the official syllabus page.

-Notes for Semester 1, updated 10/10.
+Notes for Semester 1, updated 13/12 with all known mistakes corrected.
 Please note that this are not identical to the printed copies since they already contain some improvements.
 The exercises are the same.
 These notes have clickable hyperlinks which allow you to manoeuvre through the document efficiently.
 Glossary hyperlinks now work as well, but they do take you to one page before the one you want.
 Still working on fixing those..

 The notes, including the exercises, cover all the examinable material for this part of the course.
 I appreciate any feedback on the course in general as well as on the material handed out.
 For this purpose please email me at A.Schalk at cs.manchester.ac.uk.